Panama Beach City Relocation Lawyers

 Also, your co-parent needs to complete this legal process before they can move away with your child.
 If your ex fails to comply with Florida’s relocation statute, you can ask the court for legal assistance in protecting your parental rights.

 At The Virga Law Firm, P.A., we understand that relocation is a complicated and emotional experience for both parents.
-If you’re interested in relocating or have questions about this legal process, contact our Panama Beach City relocation attorneys today.
+If you’re interested in relocating with children after a divorce or have questions about this legal process, contact our Panama Beach City move-away attorneys today.